 DevSecOps is a practice that merges the work done by development (Dev), security (Sec), and IT operations teams (Ops) to deliver the most efficient and effective software development practices.
 But why is it still so rare?
 Let us take a look at the difficulties of implementing DevSecOps and ways to eliminate them.

-Why DevOps But Not DevSecOps?
+Why DevOps but not DevSecOps?

 A typical DevOps CI/CD pipeline includes the following steps:

-- Building the application
+- Building the application (or an API/microservice)

 - Deploying the application into the pre-configured environment

 - Running automated tests on the compiled application to make sure that its functionality meets the requirements (for example, Selenium UI tests)